lightlessdays/Diwali-Sales-Data-Analysis/README.md

 ## Files Included
 - **diwali_sales_data.csv**: Raw dataset used for analysis
 - **diwali_sales_analysis.ipynb**: Jupyter Notebook containing the Python code for the analysis
-- *Include any other relevant files or resources*

 ## Usage
 To reproduce the analysis: